SafQadi/Multicopter_Project/README.md

 ## The transmitter
 The transimitter uses PPM protocol with eigh channels at 2.4GHz to communicate with the copter.
-- Four channels are for Throttle, ROLL, Pitch, and Yaw.
+- Four channels for Throttle, Roll, Pitch, and Yaw.
 - One channel for selecting the flight mode
 - Two channels are dedicated for adjusting the PIDs on flight.
 <br />

 ## Electronic speed controller (ESC)
-The ESC are controlled by PWM at 480Hz.
+The ESCs are controlled by PWM signals at 480Hz.
 Four timers of the STM32F3 are used to generat the PWM signals
 <br />
 <br />